-You might have heard an orgasm described as a vaginal sneeze or called “la petit mort” — French for “the little death.”
-And though both these are common comparisons, let’s be real.
-They're not exactly sexy.
-Others might describe orgasms as fireworks or a cresting ocean wave — prettier, sure, but more abstract.
+You might have heard an orgasm described as a vaginal sneeze or called “la petite mort” — French for “the little death.”
+Others might describe orgasms as fireworks or a cresting ocean wave — prettier, perhaps, but more abstract.
 With all these euphemisms floating around, it’s totally possible to come and then have to stop and think, “Wait… was that an orgasm?”
-And if you’ve never had an orgasm before — as is the case for around 10-15% of cis women — questioning what just happened is even more understandable.

 Here's how to tell if you had an orgasm

 While different people experience orgasms differently, there are some commonalities.
 You might notice a few of the signs on this list, or you might feel all of them — it's very individual.
 Basically, if your body had a reaction during sex and you now feel better than you did before, Marin said, you probably had an orgasm.